JarrettTo/Nonrestoring_division/User_Manual.md

 ### 5) Save:
 After the simulator solves the operation, you have the option to save the solution as a ***Text File***.
+Simply select the "Generate Text Report" button to download the full solution.